- 1. Army of devs and agencies available

 So, in general, if you’re playing a long game, we highly recommend choosing one of the most widely utilized technologies.
 Resist the urge and be aware of people suggesting “the new, upcoming revolutionary framework.”
 Don’t believe the hype, and once again, remember the dreadful story of Xamarin.

-Verified and field-tested technologies guarantee longevity, and there’s no surprise that all of our most extended software projects are built in Python.
+Verified and field-tested technologies guarantee longevity, and there’s no surprise that all of our most extended software projects are developed in Python.
 So far, in our portfolio, we have Python-based projects in:

 - real estate